PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Metabolism

 Pantoprazole is extensively metabolized in the liver through the cytochrome P450 (CYP) system.
 Pantoprazole metabolism is independent of the route of administration (intravenous or oral).
 The main metabolic pathway is demethylation, by CYP2C19, with subsequent sulfation; other metabolic pathways include oxidation by CYP3A4.
 There is no evidence that any of the pantoprazole metabolites have significant pharmacologic activity.
-CYP2C19 displays a known genetic polymorphism due to its deficiency in some sub-populations (e.g., 3% of Caucasians and African-Americans and 17 to 23% of Asians).
+CYP2C19 displays a known genetic polymorphism due to its deficiency in some sub-populations (e.g., 3% of Whites and African-Americans and 17 to 23% of Asians).
 Although these sub-populations of slow pantoprazole metabolizers have elimination half-life values from 3.5 to 10 hours, they still have minimal accumulation (23% or less) with once daily dosing.

 Excretion